IBM/lakevision/README.md

 4. The Lakevision application is built on Streamlit and it listens on port 8501.
 If everything built fine, you would see output on command line about the app listening on port 8501.
 Launch the browser http://localhost:8501 and you would see all the details of your Lakehouse.

+Tested in Linux and Mac with Iceberg REST catalog, but will support any catalog that works with pyiceberg.

 ## Roadmap

 1. Provide each partition details like name, filecount, number of records, file sizes etc. - Done